What to Do in Montreal: A Complete Guide

 General Information

-- Official Languages: French and English.
+- Languages: French and English.

 - Flight Duration from Paris: A direct flight from Paris to Montreal takes approximately 7 hours and 45 minutes.